beego/bee/README.md

     fix         Fixes your application by making it compatible with newer versions of Beego pro         Source code generator
-    dlv         Start a debugging session using Delve dockerize   Generates a Dockerfile for your Beego application generate    Source code generator
+    dlv         Start a debugging session using Delve dockerize   Generates a Dockerfile and docker-compose.yaml for your Beego application generate    Source code generator
     hprose      Creates an RPC application based on Hprose and Beego frameworks new         Creates a Beego application